Why can't a human being see at night?

 - lp / mm (pairs of lines per millimeter):

 Unit used to measure the resolution of the image intensifier.
-Usually determined from an 1951 US Air Force resolution test target.
-The target is a series of patterns of different sizes composed of three horizontal lines and three vertical lines.
-A user must be able to distinguish all horizontal and vertical lines and spaces between them.
+Typically determined from a U.S. Air Force resolution power test target from 1951.
+The target is a series of differently sized patterns consisting of three horizontal lines and three vertical lines.
+A user must be able to distinguish all the horizontal and vertical lines and the spaces between them.

 Random and shiny effect in the whole area of the image.
 Scintillation, sometimes called "video noise," is a normal feature of micro-channel plate intensifiers and is more pronounced in low-light conditions.

 - Signal to noise ratio (SNR):